Sayil: Site description

 The site is laid out along a sacbe, or causeway, running from north to south.
 The Great Palace stands at the northern end of the causeway, it is the largest and most well known building at Sayil.

 The Great Palace has an 85-meter-long facade and is built upon a two-terraced platform, giving the impression of three stories.
 Various rooms are arranged around the four sides of each terrace.
 The uppermost terrace supports a long structure with a single range of rooms.
 The palace was built in various phases through an unknown period of time in the Terminal Classic; wings were added and platforms were designed, which were filled with stones and mortar to increase stability.
 The palace has a central stairway on the south side, giving access to the upper levels of the building.

 The first and second levels of the Great Palace contain substructures that were demolished to build the surviving building.
 The first level overlies a substructure that dates to the Late Classic.

 The causeway runs south from the Great Palace to a complex located 350 m to the south, which consists of a group of structures with multiple rooms.
 The building known as El Mirador is located in this complex.
 It is a badly damaged temple pyramid with a prominent crest, it faces southward.
 It consists of a half-collapsed two room building on top of a substructure.
 There is a phallic sculpture of unknown date near the Mirador Complex.

 From the Mirador Complex another causeway runs 200 m south-east, then turns south to continue to a major group containing a ballcourt and several palaces, some 2 km south of the main palace.
 Close to the half-way point of this section of causeway there is a small platform upon which were found the remains of eight stelae and seven plain altars.
 This stela platform represents a type of structure common among major sites of the eastern Puuc region.

 The remains of various other structures lie to both sides of the causeway system, with the majority located to the west.
-Structure 3B1 is notable for an interior doorway decorated by a band of hieroglyphs.
+Structure 3B1 (Temple of the Hieroglyphic Doorway) is notable for an interior doorway decorated by a band of hieroglyphs.
 Structure 4B1 has a central doorway with two carved columns supporting carved capitals and three sculptured lintels.
 Puuc-style columns are a recurring motif at the site.

 Another palace group stands on a hilltop to the north of the causeway system, overlooking the site core.

 Domestic architecture at the site consisted of over 300 perishable structures built upon underlying masonry foundations, some of which have been excavated.

 The site is managed by Instituto Nacional de Antropología e Historia (INAH), and is open to visitors.